-CRISTIN MILLETT, Studio Graduate Programs Coordinator in Art
+JEAN SANDERS, Studio Graduate Program Officer in Art

 210 Patterson Building

 The Master of Fine Arts program in art, with its emphasis on professional study, is designed for the mature individual who by previous training and study has sufficiently prepared for the undertaking.
 It is strongly suggested that applicants have a minimum of 12 credits of art history at the undergraduate level.
 Any qualified student holding a bachelor’s degree from a U.S. regionally accredited institution or a postsecondary degree that is equivalent to a U.S. baccalaureate degree earned from an officially recognized degree-granting international institution may seek admission.
 The School of Visual Arts requires a minimum of 3.00 junior/senior grade-point average (on a 4.00 scale) for admission to the master of fine arts program.
 Exceptions to the minimum 3.00 average may be made for students with special backgrounds, abilities, and interests, at the discretion of the program.

 In addition to the previous requirements, all applicants must submit:

-For M.F.A. candidates, at least 24 credits of the required 60 credits must be at the 500 level.
 In addition to course work, M.F.A. candidates must pass a candidacy review, which is usually held at the end of the second semester of study, submit an artist's statement, pass the M.F.A. comprehensive oral examination and produce an M.F.A. exhibition.
 The approval of the M.F.A exhibition by a candidate’s committee represents the culminating experience of the program.